tele0x/openshift-intel-tas/README.md

 # Intel-TAS (Telemetry Aware Scheduling) on Red Hat OpenShift Container Platform

-The Intel-TAS is an extender of the default K8S scheduler that consumes "platform" metrics and makes intelligent scheduling/descheduling decisions based on defined policies.
+The Intel-TAS is an extender of the default K8S scheduler that consumes platform metrics and makes intelligent scheduling/descheduling decisions based on defined policies.
 The Intel-TAS runs within the same cluster.
 For distributed use cases the architecture will use a centralized control plane with RWN (Remote Worker Node) this way the TAS could intelligently distribute workload.

 Example use cases: